dylanbienenstock/.NET-Core-2.0-Notes/README.md

 # Project setup (.NET Core 2.0)

-Replace all instances of ??? with your namespace.
+Replace all instances of ??? with relevant information.

 ## Packages